SAP remote connections via SAP Router and it’s security

-SAP router is a standalone program that protects your SAP network against unauthorized access.
+SAP router is a standalone program that protects your SAP network against unauthorised access.
 SAP router is a proxy in a network connection between SAP systems, or between SAP systems and external networks.
 SAP router acts as an extra firewall to the existing firewall (port filter).
 It is usually installed directly on the firewall host.
 The SAP router port serves as a gateway, through which connections to your firewall-protected system can be opened.
 You can specify the connections you want to allow in a route permission table.

 2: What is it used for?

 With SAP router you can control and log incoming connections to an SAP system.
 SAP router can be used to improve network security.
-Connections and data can be protected by a password from unauthorized external access.
+Connections and data can be protected by a password from unauthorised external access.
 With the route permission table you can specify that connections only from selected SAP routers are permitted.
 With the SNC layer encrypted connections from a known partner can be permitted.

 3: What SAP Router doesn’t support?
+Unsupported Scenarios:

 - Communication between server components with HTTP-based protocols through the SAProuter (e.g. Web service calls through HTTP) (For HTTP, SSL will be used)